Doubts that challenge experienced Christians.

 For example, adolescents’ views and beliefs change as powers of reasoning, knowledge and social interaction grow.
 Yes, I write that one from experience.
 It happened to me .. my faith and belief failed at that stage in life.
 Yes, it did all look ‘too good to be true’.

-Simple views of religion learnt from parents, Sunday School etc during our earlier years may no longer support faith during the approach to adulthood.
+Simple views of religion learnt from our parents, Sunday School etc during our earlier years may no longer support faith during the approach to adulthood.
 Additional learning and a new informed, more mature commitment to faith may be necessary.
-Again, I suggest you have a look at that article “Can I really believe in God?
+Again, I suggest you have a look at that article “How to believe in God?“

 Also look for God’s ‘leadings‘ to assist you in that regard.
 Hmmm … yes, I got them as my faith began to fail at that earlier time in life but sadly I ignored them all!